delucca-papers/memory-aware-chunking/README.md

-# Optimizing Large Seismic Data Processing: Evaluating Seismic Atttributes Memory Profile
+# Evaluating the Memory Usage and Pressure of Seismic Attributes